NEA Mandates and Structures

 - KALININ-3 Coolant Transient Benchmark Final Report.

-Once per year for the full expert group, in connection with WPRS meeting.
-Annual workshop on Uncertainty Analysis in Modelling in Reactor Systems, in connection with the related benchmark activities.
+The EGUAM will meet once per year, in connection with WPRS meetings.
+An annual Workshop on Uncertainty Analysis in Modelling in Reactor Systems will be organised, in connection with the related benchmark activities.

 Links to other groups

-The expert group will liaise closely with the NSC Expert Group on Multi-physics Experimental Data, Benchmarks and Validation (EGMPEBV).
-The expert group will work in co-ordination with the WPNCS Expert Group on Uncertainty Analysis for Criticality Safety Analyses (UACSA) and with the CSNI Group on Analysis and Management of Accidents (GAMA).
-The expert group will also work in co-operation with the IAEA HTR UAM CRP.
+The EGUAM will liaise closely with the NEA NSC Expert Group on Multi-physics Experimental Data, Benchmarks and Validation (EGMPEBV).
+The EGUAM will work in co-ordination with the WPNCS Expert Group on Uncertainty Analysis for Criticality Safety Analyses (UACSA) and with the CSNI Group on Analysis and Management of Accidents (GAMA).
+The EGUAM will also work in co-operation with the IAEA HTR UAM Coordinated Research Project (CRP).